hslua/hslua/docs/index.md

 Packages
 --------

-Requirements differ, so we broke HsLua into multiple packages.
+Requirements differ, HsLua is divided into multiple packages.
+Three types of packages are bundled in this repository.
+Base packages, packages for testing, and module packages.

+Base packages offer an increasing level of abstraction, from raw bindings to the C API up to self-documenting, object-oriented functions, types, and modules.
+Testing packages provide helpers to test Haskell and Lua code, and the module packages each contain a ready-made module to be used in an application.

 ### Base packages

-These are the base packages that make up HsLua:
+Below are the base packages that provide the main functionality of HsLua.
+Each module depends on the ones above it.

   - **lua**: Raw bindings to the Lua interpreter; ships with a full Lua implementation, but can be configured to use a